 The world has dwindled hope down to hollow wishful thinking.
-Hope is not wishful thinking, hope is knowing that what your believing for is going to happen especially when you’ve yet to see it.
-It is easy to have faith in what you can already see.
-Faith fuels hope when you’ve yet to see the results you’ve been praying for.
+Hope is not wishful thinking, hope is knowing that what you're believing in is going to happen.
+It's easy to have faith in what you can already see, but it's faith that fuels hope when you’ve yet to see the results you’ve been praying for.

-Share stories of hope.
-Remind them of their dreams.
-Show them they are loved.
+Share stories of hope with your loved one that's struggling.
+Remind them of their dreams, and show them they are loved.

 5- Surround yourself with encouraging faith-filled people

-In times of struggle, it is important to keep conversations geared toward hope, geared toward believing the best and geared toward faith in a radical turn around.
-It’s hard to keep your faith high when you're conversing with negative people.
+In times of struggle, it is important to keep conversations geared toward hope, geared toward believing the best and geared toward faith in a radical turnaround.
+Sometimes it can be hard to keep your faith high when you're conversing with negative people.
 Find people that will pray with you, believe with you, and remind you what is possible.